Upstate South Carolina · Pest control for homes with kids and pets

 For subterranean termites, Paladin follows an Integrated Pest Management (IPM) approach: identify the species first, correct the conditions driving the problem, target harborage where the population actually lives, and document the visit.

-We use targeted product placement (cracks, harborage, voids) rather than blanket spraying living surfaces.
+We rotate active ingredients on quarterly programs so pests do not adapt.
 We also offer traditional liquid treatments where appropriate.
 Either approach is paired with an annual inspection.

 What this means for your home